-This upcoming school year, I have a little more confidence and a little less insecurity about all things back-to-school because my oldest is starting first grade.
-I already made it through one school year.
-I’ve navigated chaotic drop-offs, attended numerous classroom parties, and even survived a call from the principal’s office during my first year as a school mom to a kindergartner.
-She and I both learned so much.
+This upcoming school year, I have a little more confidence and a little less insecurity about all things back-to-school.
+With two kids now in elementary school, I’ve already navigated chaotic drop-offs, attended numerous classroom parties, and waded through a year’s worth of important forms permission slips, etc. I even survived a call from the principal’s office during my first year as a school mom to a kindergartner.

 For a majority of parents, local public schools are the best option for their families, and while your school choice is often limited to the district where you buy or rent your home, it’s still helpful to understand your school’s environment and philosophy.
 Take a school tour and attend a new parent orientation.
 Maybe you’re curious about how the school addresses bullying or promotes inclusivity.
 Don’t hesitate to ask questions that are important to you.

 If you chose a Montessori, language immersion, parochial, or private school for your child, you probably felt the school already aligned with your values and parenting philosophies, but orientations are still a great chance to meet other parents, ask questions, and understand more about your child’s day to day.